 Students work closely with their Ph.D.
 Advisory Committee to develop the dissertation proposal.
 Students are expected to defend their respective dissertation proposals by the end of the summer of their third year in the program.
 The proposal defense meets the Graduate School’s requirement for student’s preliminary examination.
 Students who successfully defend their dissertation proposal move to complete their dissertation research under the guidance of their Ph.D.
 Dissertation Committee.

-The summer intensive contains three non-credit courses:
+The summer intensive contains two non-credit courses:

 - Perspectives and Priorities for Doctoral Research in the Business Disciplines provides an orientation to scholarly research in the business disciplines addressed in each Pamplin department

 - Mathematical and Statistical Foundations for Doctoral Research in Business provides a review of the quantitative skills and basic introduction to statistical software that is needed for the Ph.D. research methods courses that students take in Years 1 and 2